ewerspej/epj.RouteGenerator/README.md

   - Automatic registration of Pages and ViewModels as services
   - Generation of route-specific extensions or methods (e.g. `Shell.Current.GoToMyAwesomePage(params)`)

+# Remarks

+## C# version compatibility

+This source generator only works with **C# 10.0** or higher.
+If you are using **.NET 5.0 or below**, you will need to specify `<LangVersion>10.0</LangVersion>` in your project file.

+The source generator is compatible with nullable reference types, the `[ExtraRoute]` attribute uses a `Type?` property.
+Please let me know if you run into problems with this.

-# Remarks about Native AOT support
+## Native AOT support

 While Native AOT is still experimental in .NET 8.0 (e.g., it's not supported for Android yet and even iOS still is experiencing some hiccups), the latest version of Route Generator should technically be [AOT-compatible](https://learn.microsoft.com/dotnet/core/deploying/native-aot#limitations-of-native-aot-deployment).
 However, I cannot test this properly while there are still issues.
-Full Native AOT support will probably only be available with .NET 9.0 or higher: https://github.com/dotnet/maui/issues/18839#issuecomment-1828006233
+Full Native AOT support will probably only be available with .NET 9.0 or higher according to this [issue on GitHub](https://github.com/dotnet/maui/issues/18839#issuecomment-1828006233).

 # Support